Anarcho-capitalism: Individualist anarchism

-Davis writes that "Franks asserts without supporting evidence that most major forms of individualist anarchism have been largely anarcho-capitalist in content, and concludes from this premise that most forms of individualism are incompatible with anarchism".
-Davis argues that "the conclusion is unsustainable because the premise is false, depending as it does for any validity it might have on the further assumption that anarcho-capitalism is indeed a form of anarchism.
-If we reject this view, then we must also reject the individual anarchist versus the communal anarchist 'chasm' style of argument that follows from it".
-Davis maintains that "the ideological core of anarchism is the belief that society can and should be organised without hierarchy and domination.
-Historically, anarchists have struggles against a wide range of regimes of domination, from capitalism, the state system, patriarchy, heterosexism, and the domination of nature to colonialism, the war system, slavery, fascism, white supremacy, and certain forms of organised religion".
-According to Davis, "[w]hile these visions range from the predominantly individualistic to the predominantly communitarian, features common to virtually all include an emphasis on self-management and self-regulatory methods of organisation, voluntary association, decentralised society, based on the principle of free association, in which people will manage and govern themselves".
-Finally, Davis includes a footnote stating that "[i]ndividualist anarchism may plausibly be re regarded as a form of both socialism and anarchism.
-Whether the individualist anarchists were consistent anarchists (and socialists) is another question entirely. ...
-McKay comments as follows: 'any individualist anarchism which supports wage labour is inconsistent anarchism.
-It can easily be made consistent anarchism by applying its own principles consistently.
-In contrast 'anarcho'-capitalism rejects so many of the basic, underlying, principles of anarchism ... that it cannot be made consistent with the ideals of anarchism.

-Historical precedents
+Precedents and examples

 Several anarcho-capitalists and right-libertarians have discussed historical precedents of what they believe were examples of anarcho-capitalism.

-Free cities of medieval Europe
+Free Cities of Medieval Europe

 Economist and libertarian scholar Bryan Caplan considers the free cities of medieval Europe as examples of "anarchist" or "nearly anarchistic" societies, further arguing:

 One case that has inspired both sorts of anarchists is that of the free cities of medieval Europe.
 The first weak link in the chain of feudalism, these free cities became Europe's centers of economic development, trade, art, and culture.
 They provided a haven for runaway serfs, who could often legally gain their freedom if they avoided re-capture for a year and a day.
 And they offer many examples of how people can form mutual-aid associations for protection, insurance, and community.
 Of course, left-anarchists and anarcho-capitalists take a somewhat different perspective on the free cities: the former emphasize the communitarian and egalitarian concerns of the free cities, while the latter point to the relatively unregulated nature of their markets and the wide range of services (often including defense, security, and legal services) which were provided privately or semi-privately.